 - Good weed control aids cultural measures.

 Organic control Control of mummy berry is difficult using organic tactics.
-Sulfur or copper-based materials have not resulted in effective protection of new shoots and flowers.
+Sulfur or copper-based materials have not resulted in effective protection of new flowers and shoots.
 Organic growers should then focus on reduction of overwintering inoculum.
 Scouting and aggressive removal of even the smallest amount of mummy berry during and after harvest can be effective in new plantings that do not yet exhibit much disease.
 Growers with small acreage should focus on removal of as many mummies as possible at and after harvest combined with aggressive disruption of developing apothecia in the spring.
 Efforts need to be 99.9% effective to have significant impact on this disease.

 - Rex Lime Sulfur at 8 gal/100 gal water directed to the soil surface to destroy apothecia.
 Overall effectiveness is questionable as apothecia have been observed to survive application with viable ascospores.
 48-hr reentry.
 O

-- Protect blossoms and foliage with fungicide from budbreak to end of flowering.
+- Protect blossoms and foliage with fungicide from floral bud break to end of flowering.
 From a farm-wide perspective, start when the earliest cultivars break bud.
 With regular scouting, the first application can be timed to coincide with apothecial development.
 Tank-mix and/or alternate products from different groups with different modes of action to prevent the build-up of resistant fungi.
 Group 3 fungicides have a high risk of resistance development.